ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 <!-- This is a comment. -->

-Ribosome profiling (Ribo-seq) is a high throughput sequencing technology to detect the gene expression through sequencing ribosome-protected fragments.
+Ribosome profiling (Ribo-Seq) is a high throughput sequencing technology to detect the gene expression through sequencing ribosome-protected fragments.
 Although we discovered a large amount of gene expression and regulation through RNA-seq, there are still numerous aspects about gene regulation that could not be explained by RNA-seq, such as regulatory mechanism of translation.
-Then, the emergency of a new technology called Ribo-seq fills the technology gap for the gene translational researches.
-More and more studies proved the importance and accuracy about Ribo-seq, which greatly facilitated the development about related tools for analyzing Ribo-seq data.
-Therefore, it is badly needed to integrate those tools into one system to simple analysis process about Ribo-seq for researches who not have computer background.
+Then, the emergency of a new technology called Ribo-Seq fills the technology gap for the gene translational researches.
+More and more studies proved the importance and accuracy about Ribo-Seq, which greatly facilitated the development about related tools for analyzing Ribo-Seq data.
+Therefore, it is badly needed to integrate those tools into one system to simple analysis process about Ribo-Seq for researches who not have computer background.

-The step to analyse Ribo-seq data is similar with analyzing RNA-seq data, but some steps are different and need to be noted, such as removing contaminative reads from rRNA and tRNA.
-Therefore, we use a dataset to demonstrate how to analyse Ribo-seq data and what parts need to be noticed.
+The step to analyse Ribo-Seq data is similar with analyzing RNA-seq data, but some steps are different and need to be noted, such as removing contaminative reads from rRNA and tRNA.
+Therefore, we use a dataset to demonstrate how to analyse Ribo-Seq data and what parts need to be noticed.

 ## The dataset